perrystreetsoftware/cwac-loaderex/README.markdown

 Version
 -------
-This is version v0.1 of this module, meaning that it is fresh out of the box.
+This is version v0.2 of this module, meaning that it is fresh out of the box, but older than yesterday's 0.1.0. :-)

 Demo
 ----